Iván Angulo

-Iván Darío Angulo Cortés (born 22 March 1999), known as Iván Angulo, is a Colombian professional footballer who plays as a winger for Major League Soccer club Orlando City.
+Iván Darío Angulo Cortés (born 22 March 1999) is a Colombian professional footballer who plays as a winger for Major League Soccer club Orlando City.

 Career

 On 14 January 2019, Angulo was loaned out to Palmeiras for one year with an option to buy at the end of the deal.
 Angulo was going to start out with playing for the clubs U-20 team.

 On 11 August 2021, he joined Portimonense in Portugal on loan.

 On 25 July 2022, Angulo joined Major League Soccer club Orlando City on a 12-month loan with an additional six-month extension option.

 On 3 January 2024, Angulo joined Orlando City on a permanent deal, signing a two-year contract with an option for a further year.
 Angulo scored a late equalizer, his first competitive goal of the season, on 20 April in a 2–2 draw against CF Montréal.

 On 25 July 2025, Angulo provided two assists to Ramiro Enrique to help Orlando City to a 3–1 comeback victory over Columbus Crew.
 For Angulo's performance he was named to the bench of the Team of the Matchday three days later.
 Orlando City opted to exercise Angulo's contract option after the conclusion of the season, despite only scoring one goal and providing just seven assists across all competitions.
+Angulo was named to the Team of the Matchday for the first time in his career on 14 September 2026, following his performance during a 3–0 win over Toronto FC in which he scored a goal.

 International career

 On 2 January 2019, Angulo was called up to the Colombia national under-20 team for the 2019 South American U-20 Championship.
 Angulo would make his international debut in a 1–0 loss to Venezuela on 17 January in the first match of the group stage of the tournament.
-On 21 January, Angulo scored his first international goal in a 1–0 victory over Bolivia after coming on as a 59th minute substitute for Johan Carbonero.
+On 21 January, Angulo scored his first international goal in a 1–0 victory over Bolivia after coming on as a 59th-minute substitute for Johan Carbonero.

 On 27 December 2019, Angulo was called up to the Colombia national under-23 team for the 2020 CONMEBOL Pre-Olympic Tournament and he would make four appearances in the tournament, but Colombia would fail to qualify for the 2020 Olympic Games in Tokyo, Japan after they placed bottom of the final stage of the tournament.